QuentinRa/blog.quentinra.dev/info/ocaml/basic/syntax.md

 if ... then ... else (if ... then ... else ...)
 ```

-* ✅: You must have a else, it's mandatory
+* ✅: You must have an else, it's mandatory
 * 🤮: do NOT do this

 ```ocaml